WolframResearch/LibraryLinkUtilities/README.md

 <a name="limitations"></a>
 # Limitations with respect to LibraryLink

-There are some LibraryLink features currently not covered by _LLU_, most notably:
+There are some _LibraryLink_ features currently not covered by _LLU_, most notably:

 - Sparse Arrays
 - Tensor subsetting: `MTensor_getTensor`
 - Managed Library Expressions
 - Callbacks
 - Wolfram IO Library (asynchronous tasks)

-For now LibraryLink does not allow to write generic code that would clean up memory after Tensors, NumericArrays, etc. independently of passing mode used ("Automatic", "Shared", ...).
-See [this suggestion](http://bugs.wolfram.com/show?number=337331) for more details.
-In consequence, _LLU_ guarantees to correctly handle only those data structures that were created with _LLU_.
-Structures received as MArguments will not be automatically freed, therefore you may want to use passing modes that do not require clean-up
-(like "Constant" or Automatic).
-In case of "Shared" passing, the only guarantee is that `disown()` will be called on destruction of each object that has positive `shareCount()`.
-Please consult [LibraryLink tutorial](https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithMathematica.html#97446640) for more details.

 <a name="howToUse"></a>
 # How to use _LibraryLink Utilities_?